carliglez/Job-Shop-Scheduling-Problem/README.md

 The **Shortest Processing Time (SPT)** rule prioritizes jobs with the shortest remaining processing time on their next machine.
 Although the optimal makespan could not be achieved for all test instances, approximations were made for some cases, such as the `la05` and `mt06` input files.
 It's important to note that some input instances lack an optimal makespan value for comparison.

 The code includes a version of the SPT that provides a **Gantt chart** to visually represent the resulting job schedules.
 This Gantt chart allows users to easily visualize how jobs are distributed across machines, providing a clear representation of the results.
+Additionally, thanks to the resulting console output, the results obtained can be verified `[start_time, end_time, job.id, machine_index]`.

 ### Shifting Bottleneck Heuristic